buyapi/ups/INSTALL.md

 $ sudo make install-shell
 ```

-That's it, the UPS Monitor should be installed and running.
+That's it, the UPS Monitor should be installed and running and will start
+whenever the RPi is rebooted.

+Oh, one last thing.
+If you want to try both just run the `install-*` again
+for the other script.
+The `Makefile` will stop the running script and start
+the other.
+And, remember to check the log file over time to see what happened.

 [README](README.md)